archdevlab/llvm-minimal-git/README.md

 LLVM toolchain packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools and mesa (mesa,lib32-mesa)

+### SPIRV-Headers and SPIRV-Tools

+This repo contain spirv-headers-git and spirv-tools-git package.
+Why so?
+Because SPIRV-LLVM-Translator depends on it.

 ### 20/01/20233

 mesa-git and lib32-mesa-git are not in minimal format yet.
 Please wait before adressing an issue